cityjson/specs/specifications/cityjson-specs.md

 }
 ```

-Building, BuildingPart, and BuildingInstallation can have the following semantics for (LoD0 to LoD3; LoD4 is omitted):
+`Building`, `BuildingPart`, and `BuildingInstallation` can have the following semantics for (LoD0 to LoD3; LoD4 is omitted):

-  - "RoofSurface",
+  - `RoofSurface`,
-  - "GroundSurface",
+  - `GroundSurface`,
-  - "WallSurface",
+  - `WallSurface`,
-  - "ClosureSurface",
+  - `ClosureSurface`,
-  - "OuterCeilingSurface",
+  - `OuterCeilingSurface`,
-  - "OuterFloorSurface",
+  - `OuterFloorSurface`,
-  - "Window",
+  - `Window`,
-  - "Door".
+  - `Door`.

 For WaterBody:

-  - "WaterSurface",
+  - `WaterSurface`,
-  - "WaterGroundSurface",
+  - `WaterGroundSurface`,
-  - "WaterClosureSurface".
+  - `WaterClosureSurface`.

 # Transform Object (to compress the CityJSON)

 To reduce the size of a file, it is possible to represent the coordinates of the vertices with integer values, and store the scale factor and the translation needed to obtain the original coordinates (stored with floats/doubles).
-To use compression, a CityJSON object may have one member "transform", whose values are 2 mandatory JSON objects ("scale" and "translate"), both arrays with 3 values.
+To use compression, a CityJSON object may have one member `transform`, whose values are 2 mandatory JSON objects (`scale` and `translate`), both arrays with 3 values.

 The [scheme of TopoJSON (called quantization)](https://github.com/topojson/topojson-specification/blob/master/README.md#212-transforms) is reused, and here we simply add a third coordinate because our vertices are embedded in 3D space.

-If a CityJSON object has a member "transform", to obtain the real position of a given vertex *v*, we must take the 3 values *vi* listed in the "vertices" member and:
+If a CityJSON object has a member `transform`, to obtain the real position of a given vertex *v*, we must take the 3 values *vi* listed in the `vertices` member and:

     v[0] = (vi[0] * ["transform"]["scale"][0]) + ["transform"]["translate"][0]
     v[1] = (vi[1] * ["transform"]["scale"][1]) + ["transform"]["translate"][1]
     v[2] = (vi[2] * ["transform"]["scale"][2]) + ["transform"]["translate"][2]

-If the CityJSON file does not have a "transform" member, then the values of the vertices must be read as-is.
+If the CityJSON file does not have a `transform` member, then the values of the vertices must be read as-is.

 There is a software called [cityjson-compress](../software/cityjson-compress/) that will compress a given file by: (1) merging duplicate vertices; (2) convert coordinates to integer.
-Both operation use a tolerance, which is given as "number-of-digits-after-the-dot-to-preserve".
+Both operation use a tolerance, which is given as `number-of-digits-after-the-dot-to-preserve`.

 ```json